 The middle of the Devanagari abugida is arranged into a magic square.
 Letters are arranged vertically by place of articulation (the first line are gutturals, then palatals, retroflex, dentals, and labials) and horizontally by manner of articulation (alternating from unaspirated to aspirated).
 This is similar to the organization of the International Phonetic Alphabet, a system invented by linguists in order to accurately transcribe all human speech.

 The principle of Chinese logograms is simple: one character for one morpheme (or word).
-This eliminates all the complicated rules that other writing systems have: rules that govern diacritics, ligatures, allographs, and etc. But this is an example of something that is simple in principle but unwieldy in practice.
-While it might make sense to have an individual character for each word if your language only has a few hundred words, human languages have tens of thousands.11 A pangram in Chinese would need to be at least as long as a novel.
+This eliminates all the complicated rules that other writing systems have: rules that govern diacritics, ligatures, allographs, etc. But this is an example of something that is simple in principle but unwieldy in practice.
+While it might make sense to have an individual character for each word if your language only has a few hundred words, this simply doesn’t scale.

 Weaving Everything Together